 Arkansas House - Weekly Column from the Arkansas House of Representatives A bill that passed the House this week could implement the first of its kind school safety network in the country.
 HB1653 is called “A bill to create the school safety act”.
 It has bi-partisan support with 82 sponsors and passed on the House floor with a vote of 91-0.
 This act would require that computer programmers working for the state would design an app for every teacher and school employee.Then in the event of an emergency, the teacher would press one button to contact emergency services.
 This could be used for medical emergencies involving in a student or a school shooting.

-Scott County Law Enforcement Report The following is a brief summary of Scott County Sheriff’s Department patrol activity between February 11th 2015 and February 17th 2015.
+Scott County Law Enforcement report The following is a brief summary of Scott County Sheriff’s Department patrol activity between March 11th 2015 and March 17th 2015.
 All persons arrested are presumed innocent until proven guilty in court.

 Boys & Girls Club of Scott County seek letters of support for grant The city of Waldron is currently applying for funds through the Arkansas Economic Development Commission's General Assistance program in order to install HVAC (heating, ventilating, and air conditioning) unit in the gymnasium Boys and Girls Club of Scott County.
 According to Lorlla Wallace, Executive Director of the BGCSC, the gymnasium currently has no HVAC, and the gymnasium is utilized by 80-100 kids daily.